 How much can I pay a student?

-Students must earn at least the current federal minimum wage, but the amount might be higher depending on the type of work done and the skills required.
+Students must earn at least the current federal minimum wage, however, it is also the department responsibility to determine the rate of pay according to the type of work being done and the skills required.

 What happens once I hire a new student employee?